Dropsource/monarch/monarch/README.md

 ![](https://github.com/Dropsource/monarch/blob/master/monarch/docs/images/monarch_long_title.png)

-_This is the alpha release of Monarch.
-We only support flutter development on macOS for now._
+_This is the beta release of Monarch.
+We support flutter development on macOS and Windows._

 ## Installation